top of page

 In 2021, my video-essay 'Documentary as Genre of Fiction' was named as one of best video-essays by the BFI and was nominated for a Learning on Screen Award in 2022.

-In 2015 I completed an M.A in Comparative Literature at Goldsmiths College, the University of London with a particular focus on the relationship between Literature, Art, Aesthetics and problematics of representation in the work of Theodor Adorno, Walter Benjamin and Maurice Blanchot, culminating in my dissertation; 'Utopia in fragments: Art and Adorno's Negative Dialectics after Shoah'.
+In 2015 I completed an M.A in Comparative Literature at Goldsmiths College, the University of London with a particular focus on the relationship between literature, art, aesthetics and problematics of representation in the work of Theodor Adorno, Walter Benjamin and Maurice Blanchot, culminating in my dissertation; 'Utopia in fragments: Art and Adorno's Negative Dialectics after Shoah' which explored Adorno's philosophy in relation to the work of Anselm Kiefer and Andrei Tarkovsky.

 bottom of page